leylabmpi/Struo/README.md

 ## Input data (`samples.txt` file)

-* The pipeline requires a tab-delimited table that includes the following columns:
+* The pipeline requires a tab-delimited table that includes the following columns (column names specified in the `config.yaml` file):
   * Sample ID
     * This will usually just be the species/strain names
   * Path to the genome assembly fasta file